defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/65-modlishka.md

 Modlishka is an amazing tool that can mirror a website on the fly, rewriting links to ensure the site functions.
 This allows us to essentially MitM connections to our targeted service from a domain we control.

-Lets get a checkout of Modlishka and get things setup to be run in docker.
+Checkout of Modlishka and get things setup to be run in docker.

 ```bash
 mkdir ~/Desktop/op/docker/modlishka